e00E/obs-amf/README.md

 - Find the most recent `master` run and click on the title (first column, bold).
 - Click on `win64` at the bottom of the page in the `Artifacts` card.
 This downloads a zip file.
 The download link is only available if you are logged into GitHub.
 As a workaround unregistered users can use https://nightly.link/.
 Paste the link to the run (the url contains the path `/actions/runs/`) and click `Get links`.

-Regardless of how the plugin was downloaded the final step is to move it into your OBS plugin folder.
+Regardless of how the plugin was downloaded the final step is to move the dll file into your OBS plugin folder.
+If you have a zip file you must extract the dll first.

 # Code